 Remember, that you are the one that is living in your home.
 Your home needs to bring you peace, joy and comfort.
 Not anyone else.
 What you allow to stay in your home and be taken care of by you, can only be decided by you.

-Giving away baby items means: mourning the fact that the child isn’t a baby anymore.
-You can cry, you can miss that season and you can remember… and then, you can let them go.
+Giving away baby items means mourning the fact that the child isn’t a baby anymore.
+You can cry, you can miss that season, and you can remember all of those special moments… and then, you can let them go.

-Giving away items from a loved one who has passed means: mourning the fact that they are no longer with you.
-You can cry, you can miss them, talk to them, write a letter to them… and then, you can let them go.
+Sorting through the belongings of a passed loved one means grieving the fact that they are no longer with you.
+You can cry, you can miss them, talk to them, write a letter to them… and then, you can let those items go.

 Have a ceremony.

-• If you have an abundance of papers from your education, or occupation that is no longer needed- have a bonfire and a burn them all.
+- If you have huge piles of papers from your education or occupation that are no longer needed, have a bonfire and a burn them all.
+Toast a marshmallow and say goodbye.

-• Thank the item for years of service.
-Thank the item for making you smile, for fulfilling it’s purpose in your life.
+- Thank the item for years of service.
+Thank it for making you smile and for fulfilling its purpose in your life.
 Send it off to serve a purpose in someone else’s life.

 Photograph and journal about it.

-• Take a photo of the item and journal all the memories that it brings up.
-Can you picture grandma baking coffee cake in her kitchen with that dish?
-Write about it- write out all enjoyable memories that come to mind.
+- Take a photo of the item and journal all the memories that it brings up.
+Can you picture Grandma baking coffee cake in her kitchen with that dish?
+Write about it–write out all the enjoyable memories that come to mind.

-• Photograph letters, children’s drawings or crafts.
-Label with name and date/age.
+- Photograph or scan letters, children’s drawings, or crafts.
+Label with names, dates, and ages.
 Store in a file on the computer, or create a photo album with your favorites.

 Display it.